-Kurt Vonnegut Jr.'s most famous novel is Slaughterhouse-Five.
-You may have read it -- it's taught in many high school English classes in the U.S., though in others it has been banned.
-So it goes.
-Anyway, Slaughterhouse-Five is partially autobiographical; it’s based partly on Vonnegut’s experiences as a Prisoner of War in World War II, when he and other POWs were imprisoned in an underground slaughterhouse meat locker in Dresden in 1944, Germany.
-By day, they worked in labor camps; at night they slept in the slaughterhouse.
+Kurt Vonnegut’s most famous novel is Slaughterhouse-Five, which is taught in many high school English classes in the U.S. (though in others it has been banned—so it goes).
+Slaughterhouse-Five is partially autobiographical; it’s based partly on Vonnegut’s experiences as a prisoner of war in World War II, when he and other POWs were imprisoned in an underground slaughterhouse meat locker in Dresden, Germany, in 1944.
+By day, they worked in labor camps; at night, they slept in the slaughterhouse.
 During his imprisonment in the slaughterhouse (which was indeed slaughterhouse number five), the Allies fire-bombed Dresden, largely destroying it and inflicting mass casualties (estimated at 250,000 by Vonnegut).
 But Vonnegut survived.

 “Well, the supermen marched us, without food, water or sleep to Limberg, a distance of about sixty miles, I think, where we were loaded and locked up, sixty men to each small, unventilated, unheated box car.
-There were no sanitary accommodations -- the floors were covered with fresh cow dung.
+There were no sanitary accommodations—the floors were covered with fresh cow dung.
 There wasn't room for all of us to lie down.
 Half slept while the other half stood.”

 “Under the Geneva Convention, Officers and Non-commissioned Officers are not obliged to work when taken prisoner.
 I am, as you know, a Private.
 One-hundred-and-fifty such minor beings were shipped to a Dresden work camp on January 10th.
 I was their leader by virtue of the little German I spoke.
 It was our misfortune to have sadistic and fanatical guards.
 We were refused medical attention and clothing: We were given long hours at extremely hard labor.
 Our food ration was two-hundred-and-fifty grams of black bread and one pint of unseasoned potato soup each day.
 After desperately trying to improve our situation for two months and having been met with bland smiles I told the guards just what I was going to do to them when the Russians came.
 They beat me up a little.
 I was fired as group leader.
-Beatings were very small time: -- one boy starved to death and the SS Troops shot two for stealing food.
+Beatings were very small time: —one boy starved to death and the SS Troops shot two for stealing food.”

-“On about February 14th the Americans came over, followed by the R.A.F. their combined labors killed 250,000 people in twenty-four hours and destroyed all of Dresden -- possibly the world's most beautiful city.
-But not me.
+“On about February 14th the Americans came over, followed by the R.A.F. their combined labors killed 250,000 people in twenty-four hours and destroyed all of Dresden—possibly the world's most beautiful city.
+But not me.”

 “I've too damned much to say, the rest will have to wait, I can't receive mail here so don't write.
 May 29, 1945 Love, Kurt - Jr.”